vvuksan/fastly-drupal/README.txt

 ---------------

 1. Account Sign In.
-If you are already an authenticated Fastly user, You can simply enter your API key and service ID to start using Fastly on your website.
+If you are already an authenticated Fastly user, You can simply enter an API token and a list of service will show up in a drop down.

 2. Automated Purging.
 Content will be automatically purged when updated/created.
 This is done using Drupal 8's CacheTagsInvalidatorInterface.